cnyvfang/labelGo-Yolov5AutoLabelImg/README.md

 pip install -r requirements.txt
 ```

+<p>4.Modify the contents of the /data/predefined_classes.txt file in the directory to your own category</p>

-<p>4.Launching applications</p>
+<p>5.Launching applications</p>

 ```bash
 python labelGo.py
 ```

-<p>5.
+<p>6.
 Click on the "Open directory" button to select the folder where the images are stored</p>

-<p>6.
+<p>7.
 Click on the "Auto Annotate" button to confirm that the information is correct and then select the trained yolov5 pytorch model to complete the auto annotation</p>

-<p>7.
+<p>8.
 Adjust the automatic annotation results according to the actual requirements and save them</p>